italrr/cr/docs/Lore.md

 Azulumiun is a very rare metal nowdays, however there's an artificial substitute known as Azulumiun-1010, which is cheaper.
 Azulumiun-1010 is only 50% as efficient as pure Azulumiun, therefore its energy througput is limited in comparison.
 Most cheap Azula knockoffs are built using 1010.

+It's worth mentioning that these reactors are incapable of reaching critical mass without the use of a fissible fuel such as uranium or plutonium.

 ### IVTE and Intrisic Fields Manipulation

-Interplanetary traveling was made possible by the Interplanetary Vacuumless Thrust Engine (IVTE, or eeft as it's called colloquially).
+Interplanetary traveling was made possible by the break of the century: the Interplanetary Vacuumless Thrust Engine (IVTE, or eeft as it's called colloquially).
 IVTE produces immense accelation capable of reaching 0.99c (99% of the speed of light) in less than one minute.
 This is however only possible with a Massless Drive (MD).
 The Massless Drive is capable of physically faking the mass of certain objects connected to the field (including the IVTE), meaning objects within or inside of the husk of the spaceship weight less than a gram but only to the engine as the effect is purely relativistic.
 One issue of the IVTE is that combining it with the Massless Drive, causes a massive gravitational pull and push around the ship that could potentially cause havok around civialian areas.
 That's why it's highly illegal engaging full throttle with the IVTE close to a populated areas.
 There are systems in place to take down any ship that engages full throttle within the bounds of a colony or space station.

 The IVTE and Massless Drive were both created by Alana Industries.
 The MD was the first created, and it was meant to be used for asteroid mining, but never left testing phases.
 The MD started as a paper on potential applications using Intrisic Fields Manipulation on the Higgs Boson.
 IVTE also uses theories proposed by this paper.